Jittery Englewood Driver, 66, Busted With Crystal Meth, GHB Outside Little Ferry Motel: Police

-A black bag on the front seat of a jittery 66- year-old Englewood motorist's unregistered car outside a Little Ferry motel led to his arrest on crystal meth and GHB charges, authorities said.
+A black bag on the front seat of a jittery 66-year-old Englewood motorist's unregistered car led to his arrest on crystal meth and GHB charges outside a Little Ferry motel, authorities said.

 Officer James Serio said he stopped Eliezer Kopelowitz on Bergen Turnpike for blowing a stop sign exiting the parking lot of the Capri Inn in a 2020 Subaru Forester.